StevenLwcz/StevenLwcz.github.io/_posts/2025-05-24-Searching-Memory-With-GDB-With-The-Help-Of-Convenience-Variables:-Part-2.md

 we learned how to use capture group regex to collect information we are interested in.
 Finally We have looked at how to create conveniance variables using the GDB Python API from our collected info to create coneniance variables tailored to our specific needs.

-As we saw in the previous post convenience variables are useful for writing svripts in GDB and now we can create them via the Python GDB API on more complex data.
+As we saw in the previous post convenience variables are useful for writing scripts in GDB and now we can create them via the Python GDB API on more complex data.

 ### References